Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 Final Thoughts
 ---
 After working with Rust for longer I'm pretty happy with how the language is shaping up.
-To name a few features I had fun with over the past month: match expressions and the powerful iterator module are really nice to work with.
+To name a few features I had fun with over the past month, match expressions and the powerful iterator module are really nice to work with.
 The community is also very friendly and helpful, the Rust IRC channel and subreddit have been great resources over the past month and [This Week in Rust](http://this-week-in-rust.org/) is invaluable when keeping up with changes in the nightlies or just finding cool Rust write-ups and discussion.